 MOOCs – Massively Open Online Courses – are experiencing something of a revolution in the COVID-19 era.
 However, there are some fundamental flaws in the system.
 While great for some subjects, such as simple ‘how-tos,’ most MOOCs are highly flawed for others.
 They're not helpful for complex topics such as management training and advanced professional development.
 Plus, they're self-paced, which means completion rates are 7-10%.
 Finally, they're seen as second class qualifications – the prices are low, which has alienated many potential instructors and learners.

-Didactic brings a new formula to create high-end, effective online education
+Maven brings a new formula to create high-end, effective online education

-Didactic is the brainchild of two of the biggest names in EdTech: the co-founders of Udemy and altMBA.
+Maven is the brainchild of two of the biggest names in EdTech: the co-founders of Udemy and altMBA.
 We're establishing a new online learning platform that uses cohort-based courses to build the next generation of internet academies.
-With Didactic, learners will be able to take critical thinking courses with their peers, driving not only their knowledge, but also enabling professionals to build out new and more exciting educational programming.
+With Maven, learners will be able to take critical thinking courses with their peers, driving not only their knowledge, but also enabling professionals to build out new and more exciting educational programming.

 Cohort-based courses build community, optimization, and effective programs

 Students take the course – any course – in a group.
 It doesn’t mean that everyone is on live video at the same time; it simply means that everyone is taking a course over the same time frame.